ckt1031/nodejs-config/README.md

 ## Strict Configuration

-Please be advised that this application has strict configurations.
-Adopt these configurations carefully and only if they meet the requirements of your project.
+Please be advised that this application has **strict configurations**. **_Adopt these configurations carefully_** and only if they meet the requirements of your project.
 It is recommended to thoroughly review and understand the configurations before implementation.

 ## License